Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Estimation for ERGMs

 \subsection{Maximum Pseudolikelihood Estimation of ERGMs}

-The {\it pseudo-likelihood} approximation to the log-likelihood as developed by \cite{frankmarkov1986} for an ERGM is then the likelihood for a binary logistic regression of the following form:
+The {\it pseudo-likelihood} approximation to the log-likelihood as developed by \citet{StraussIkeda1990} for an ERGM is then the likelihood for a binary logistic regression of the following form

-Where $\vec{s}_{ij}$ is the change in the sufficient statistics when $A_{ij}$ goes from 0 to 1.
+where $\vec{s}_{ij}$ is the change in the sufficient statistics when $a_{ij}$ goes from 0 to 1, and $(i,j) \in \mathbf{A}$ refers to all $i,j$ pairs of nodes.
 This expression is identical to a logistic regression model treating the $\vec{s}_{ij}$ as fixed and known covariates.
-Taking the log of the above transforms it to the pseudo-log-likelihood which can be simplified as shown:
+Taking the log of the above transforms it to the pseudo-log-likelihood which can be simplified as shown

 Note that $\langle\boldsymbol{\theta}, s(\mathbf{a}, \mathbf{X})\rangle$ is equal to $\sum^{(k)} \theta^{(k)} s^{(k)}(\mathbf{a}, \mathbf{X})$, and that $s^{(k)}(\mathbf{a}, \mathbf{X})$ is equal to $\sum_{(i,j) : a_{ij} = 1} s^{(k)}_{ij}$.
 Therefore $\sum_{(i,j) : a_{ij} = 1} \langle\boldsymbol{\theta}, \vec{s}_{ij}\rangle = \langle\boldsymbol{\theta}, s(\mathbf{a}, \mathbf{X})\rangle$.
-This leads to the final expression of the pseudo-log-likelihood below:
+This leads to the final expression of the pseudo-log-likelihood below

+$\mathbf{A}^c_{ij}$ denotes everything in $\mathbf{A}$ but $a_{ij}$.
 Note that this pseudo-log-likelihood differs from the log-likelihood only in the normalizing constant.
 Furthermore, this likelihood is identical to that of a binary logistic regression, and can be maximized by established means.
 There are several issues with using the MPLE for ERGMs that model transitivity. \cite{Lubbers2007} provide evidence that the standard errors of the estimates in an MPL fit ERGM tend to be underestimated, and the whole model tends to overfit to the data. \cite{duijna2009} show in a simulation study that the estimates of the transitivity parameter from an MPL fit ERGM are substantially less efficient than that of a ML fit ERGM.
-However, recently it has been proposed that the properties of the MPL estimator have not been thoroughly studied \cite{chatterjeeestimating2013}, and there is evidence for its asymptotic normality \cite{Comets1998}.
+However, recently it has been proposed that the properties of the MPL estimator have not been thoroughly studied \citep{chatterjeeestimating2013} and there is evidence for its asymptotic consistency when applied to random Markov fields with spatial structures \citep{Comets1998}, a modelling framework related to ERGMs.
+Furthermore, the simulation study in \citet{duijna2009} suggest that while MPLE estimates of transitivity parameters are less effecient than ML, the estimates of various covariate effects appears to be as efficient as that of the ML fit ERGMs, suggesting that the MPL estimator is appropriate to use when the interest is in the effects of various node level covariates.